 Of the files reviewed it was not possible to review five (5) sites for presentation to the July Bureau meeting due to climatic reasons.
 In each case the delayed evaluation date was at the request of the State Party.
-These five (5) sites will be included in the full evaluation report to the 1999 November Bureau meeting
+These five (5) sites are included in this evaluation report to be reviewed by the 1999 November Bureau.